Updated: Mar 15

 We’re in the Laurentians, less than a kilometre from a good grocer, shelves overflowing with imported beer, local lamb, homemade wool socks, a hundred brands of potato chips and pretty good pizza.
 Between us and their cash are new hockey and skating rinks, with night lights, an old ski hill now used for mountain biking, snow shoeing, skiing, sliding and turning cheeks pink.
-An aerobic corridor hiking, walking and skiing, along which the steam engines used to haul people up here.
+An aerobic corridor for hiking, walking and skiing, along which the steam engines used to haul people.

 We live on a road with neighbours.
 This is not hardship.
 Just a normal rural Canadian village.

 First winter here, it snowed for three days.
 More than 100 cms.
 Power was out for six days.
 Electric lines fell across the driveway.
 Plough wouldn’t come near.
 We couldn’t get out.
 Old timers said it was worse than the infamous ice storm.

 I melted snow for water to fill the toilets, cooked on the wood stove and in the fireplace, which we sat staring at when we weren’t hauling snow to melt, feeding the stove and fireplace and calling Hydro on a cell phone charged by running the car hemmed in by live power lines.

 It was exotic and not unpleasant but not really worthy of repetition.

 Everyone needs a car here, except the cat.
 That translates into eight snow tires, two winter tune-ups, snow brushes, cases of window washer, two dozen bags of salt and sand for driveway and stairs.
 And a lot of gas.
 Cars often spend more time warming than driving.
 Sitting out all night, the cars turn into freezers sitting on rock-hard tires and frozen suspension.